rasmusfreund/bioinf-prog-course/book/chapters/12_testing_your_code.md

 ## The project testing utility {-}

-To keep you focused on the programming part, each programming project comes with a ready-made suite of tests of the functions you are asked to implement.
+To keep you focused on the programming part, each of the programming projects that you will do in this course comes with a ready-made suite of tests of the functions you are asked to implement.
 So for each function, you can run tests to make sure it implements the behaviour it is supposed to.

-Each project comes with two files.
+Each project comes with two files that you download from the course page.
 They have their names for a good reason, so do not change them.
-In the project about translating DNA that you will do, they are called `translationproject.py` and `test_translationproject.py`.
+In the first project about translating DNA, they are called `translationproject.py` and `test_translationproject.py`.

 To be able to test your functions, you *must* write your code in the file called `translationproject.py`.
 To run your code you type this in the Terminal as usual: